Yirrkala bark petitions: Committee and report

-Later in 1963, the federal government established a select committee known as the House of Representatives Select Committee on Grievances of the Yirrkala Aborigines, Arnhem Land Reserve, chaired by Liberal MP Roger Dean.
-In its report, the Select Committee recommended that the Yirrkala people should be compensated for the loss of their traditional occupancy, by way of (1) land grant; (2) payment of at least the first received in mining royalties; and (3) direct monetary compensation, even though Aboriginal land rights were not expressly recognised under Northern Territory laws.
+The federal government established a select committee known as the House of Representatives Select Committee on Grievances of the Yirrkala Aborigines, Arnhem Land Reserve, chaired by Liberal MP Roger Dean.
+The other committee members were Charles Barnes; Kim Beazley; Gordon Bryant; Don Chipp; Bert Kelly; and Jock Nelson; a mix of Labor and Liberal voices.

+In its report on 29 October 1963, the Select Committee recommended that the Yirrkala people should be compensated for the loss of their traditional occupancy, by way of (1) land grant; (2) payment of at least the first received in mining royalties; and (3) direct monetary compensation, even though Aboriginal land rights were not expressly recognised under Northern Territory laws.
+It also recommended protection of their sacred sites on the land, and - most importantly, recommendations 79 and 80: that there should be a 10-year House of Reps standing committee to examine from time to time the conditions of the Yirrkala people and the carrying out of the recommendations, which would be empowered to speak directly to the Yirrkala people.